Tenure System Faculty

 Departments apply rigorous standards to reviews based on objective and relevant criteria.
 These criteria must be provided, to all faculty members at time of appointment and promotion.
 Criteria encompass Department, CHM and MSU criteria.
 Departments are responsible for initiating the RPT Process and providing guidance as to the specific timelines, procedures and criteria for their faculty.

-Faculty are also responsible to familiarize themselves with their department timelines, procedures and criteria prior to submitting a request for promotion and/or completing the required forms and other documentation required by the College/University.
+Faculty are also responsible to familiarize themselves with their department timelines, procedures and criteria prior to submitting an application packet for reappointment, promotion, and tenure review.

 It is important to note that tenure reviews follow a strict timeline:

 - 1st probationary review - occurs approximately 2 years prior to the end of their first probationary period (4 years).

 - 2nd (final) probationary review - occurs approximately 2 years prior to end of 2nd probationary period (final 3 years).

 - Probationary review - occurs approximately 2 years prior to end of the 4 year probationary period.
 (Applies to faculty initially appointed as Associate Professor TS.)